DraftKings Announces Jason Park's Participation in Upcoming Virtual Event

-BOSTON, March 09, 2022 (GLOBE NEWSWIRE) -- DraftKings Inc. ( DKNG) (“DraftKings” or the “Company”) today announced that Jason Park, Chief Financial Officer, will participate in the following event:
+BOSTON, March 09, 2022 (GLOBE NEWSWIRE) -- DraftKings Inc. (Nasdaq: DKNG) (“DraftKings” or the “Company”) today announced that Jason Park, Chief Financial Officer, will participate in the following event:

 - The BofA Sports Betting & Online Gaming Virtual Field Trip on March 10, 2022.
 The fireside chat is scheduled for 1:00PM ET.